-• BRIGANCE Early Childhood - focuses on the skills that lead to school success.
+- BRIGANCE Early Childhood focuses on the skills that lead to school success.
 Our developmental screeners and assessment inventories use observation, interviews, and child performance to pinpoint understanding in the domains tied to early development and school or kindergarten readiness.
 Test content aligns to many state-specific learning standards to equip educators with familiar information to fit their existing framework.
-Educators use our products to assist with identifying potential delays and giftedness, supporting referrals for services, and planning individualized instruction.
+Educators use our products to identify potential delays and giftedness, support referrals for services, and plan individualized instruction. - The Classroom Assessment Scoring System (CLASS) an observation instrument that assesses the quality of teacher-child interactions in center-based classrooms.
+Learn more about CLASS

-- The Classroom Assessment Scoring System (CLASS) an observation instrument that assesses the quality of teacher-child interactions in center-based classrooms.
-Learn more about CLASS - Dynamic Indicators of Basic Early Literacy Skills (DIBELS) Short (one minute) fluency measures that can be used for universal screening, benchmark assessment, and progress monitoring K-8.
+- Dynamic Indicators of Basic Early Literacy Skills (DIBELS) Short (one minute) fluency measures that can be used for universal screening, benchmark assessment, and progress monitoring K-8.
 Included: Letter Naming, Phonemic Segmentation, Nonsense Word, Word Reading, Oral Reading, and Maze passages.
-Learn more about DIBELS - Early Learning Rating System (ELRS) through the WV Department of Education Learn more about ELRS - Phonological Awareness Literacy Screening (PALS) comprehensive assessment of young children's knowledge of the important literacy fundamentals that are predictive of future reading success.
+Learn more about DIBELS - Early Learning Rating System (ELRS) through the WV Department of Education Learn more about ELRS - iReady an informal reading assessment that offers diagnostic assessment, progress monitoring, personalized online instruction, and differentiated instructional resources. - Phonological Awareness Literacy Screening (PALS) a comprehensive assessment of young children's knowledge of the important literacy fundamentals that are predictive of future reading success.
 Available for PreK-8.
 Learn more about PALS - Star Early Literacy Assessment Star Early Literacy measures both early literacy and early numeracy in a single assessment, providing reliable and valid data about students' phonological awareness, phonics, word recognition, fluency (including estimated oral reading fluency), and vocabulary as well as early number recognition, counting, and more.
-Learn more about Star - Teaching Strategies GOLD®- An authentic, ongoing, observation-based assessment system that helps teachers and administrators focus on what matters most for children's success.
+Learn more about Star - Teaching Strategies GOLD® An authentic, ongoing, observation-based assessment system that helps teachers and administrators focus on what matters most for children's success.
 Grounded in 38 research-based objectives for development and learning, GOLD® supports effective teaching and assessment, while providing you with more time to spend with the children in your program.
 Learn more about GOLD®